base-org/pessimism/docs/architecture/api.markdown

 ### Configuration

-The API can be customly configured using environment variables stored in a `config.env` file.
+The API can be configured using environment variables stored in a `config.env` file.
 The following environment variables are used to configure the API:

 - `SERVER_HOST`: The host address to serve the API on (eg. `localhost`)
 - `SERVER_PORT`: The port to serve the API on (eg. `8080`)